Signup

 Ecosystem Engineers:

-Black rhinos play a crucial role in their ecosystems.
+Black Rhinos play a crucial role in their ecosystems.
 As browsers, they help shape the landscape by preventing the overgrowth of woody plants, allowing grasses to flourish, which benefits other herbivores like zebras and antelopes.

-They are an iconic species with huge cultural significance, which along with white rhinos, are often seen as symbols of strength and resilience in African culture.
+They are an iconic species with huge cultural significance, which along with White Rhinos, are often seen as symbols of strength and resilience in African culture.
 They are a remarkable and ancient species, but its survival remains precarious due to human activities, making conservation efforts crucial for its future.

 Here are some key characteristics: